KimleeHeng/azure-vm-prereqs/README.md

 1.3 Fill out the following information:
 - Select your subscription
 - Name your resource group.
-(For this lab's purpose, it will be titled *Testing-RG*)
+For this lab's purpose, it will be titled **Testing-RG**
-- Choose the region you are residing in
+- Choose the region you are residing in.
+For this lab's purpose, we will select **(US) East US**

 Then Click Review + create to proceed.